lllyasviel/Fooocus/docker.md

 You can also use the same json key names and values explained in the 'config_modification_tutorial.txt' as the envronments.
 See samples in the [docker-compose.yml](docker-compose.yml)

+## Notes

-**Please keep 'path_outputs' under '/content/app'.
-Otherwise you will see an error when you open the history log.**
+- Please keep 'path_outputs' under '/content/app'.
+Otherwise you will see an error when you open the history log.
+- Docker on Mac/Windows has a slow volume access problem when you use "bind mount" volume.
+When you see this problem, don't use "bind mount".
+Please refer [this article](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose) for not using "bind mount".
+- `CMDARG=--share` in docker-compose.yml is for testing only.
+Because gradio URL can be accessed from worldwide.
+Please use `CMDARG=--listen` and add other settings for using a long time.